 This Windows registry change effectively turns off and grays out the optional diagnostic data option.

-There are several third-party utilities for customizing your Windows 10 and Windows 11 experience.
-Many of them also include options to easily disable Windows telemetry.
+Third-party tools can disable Windows telemetry by applying registry and policy changes through a simplified interface.
 While there are tons of different apps and scripts to choose from, I figured I’d quickly highlight a couple of the more recommended solutions available.

 A word of caution: While many third-party options come highly recommended, there is an inherent risk of modifying system settings outside of Microsoft’s approved methods.
 Forcing system changes that could disable or remove core OS components could have unforeseen and potentially undesirable consequences.